 Side Effects of Too Much Fiber

-While most people don't eat the recommended daily fiber intake, it is possible to eat too much.
+While most people don't eat the recommended daily fiber intake, it is possible to eat too much for you, or at one time.

 Side effects of too much fiber may include: